sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 Please see the [AssistNow_Online](./AssistNow_Online) examples for more details.
 These examples were written for the ESP32, but will run on other platforms too.

-The new functions we've added to the library to support AssistNow Online are described [Code Support for AssistNow below](#Code-Support-for-AssistNow).
+The new functions we've added to the library to support AssistNow Online are described [Support for AssistNow below](#Support-for-AssistNow).

 ## AssistNow<sup>TM</sup> Offline